 Under the Group's general policy of decentralised management, it is the responsibility of the management in each division and subsidiary to encourage the involvement and participation of employees in their companies.
-Staff are directly involved, through their elected representatives and alongside senior management, in works councils at each of the Group's main sites.
-Staff are also involved, through their elected representatives, in the conduct of the Group's defined benefit pension scheme.
+Staff are directly involved, through their elected representatives and alongside senior management, in works committees at each of the Group's main sites.